wbj901/wbj901/README.md

 ## Objective

-To leverage my background in Cybersecurity to design and implement secure, automated, and compliant identity and access solutions.
+To leverage my background in Cybersecurity by designing and implementing secure, automated, and compliant identity and access solutions.
 I aim to integrate IAM and SOC practices to strengthen enterprise security, reduce risks, and enable organizations to adopt zero-trust and cloud-first strategies effectively.

 <h2>👨‍💻 Cybersecuirty Projects:</h2>